A residency program organized by Aria Spinelli and Francesco Urbano Ragazzi in collaboration with ResidenzaItalia

-In the context of ResidenzaItalia, Francesco Urbano Ragazzi in partnership with Fondazione Bevilacqua La Masa hosts in Venice the residency program Taking Position: Identity Questioningcurated by Spinelli and Susanna Gyulamiryan.
+In the context of ResidenzaItalia, Francesco Urbano Ragazzi in partnership with Fondazione Bevilacqua La Masa hosts in Venice the residency program Taking Position: Identity Questioning curated by Aria Spinelli and Susanna Gyulamiryan.

-The touring residents will be guests of the Bevilacqua La Masa Foundation, where they will make contact to a reality, not only institutional, that has been engaged in promoting the research of young artists for over a century.
-Assisted by Rachele D’Osualdo, they will be able to confrontate themselves with the history, the venues and the staff of the Foundation and to visit the exhibitions Moroso Award for contemporary art 2013 and Es ist verdammt heiss hier (by Anna Franceschini), respectively in the venues of San Marco and Palazzetto Tito; moreover, they will visit the 12 ateliers of the foundation – in the sites of Carminati and SS.
+The touring residents will be guests of the Bevilacqua La Masa Foundation, where they will make contact to an institution that has been engaged in promoting the research of young artists for over a century.
+Assisted by Rachele D’Osualdo, they will be able to confront themselves with the history, the venues and the staff of the Foundation and to visit the exhibitions Moroso Award for contemporary art 2013 and Es Ist Verdammt Heiss Hier by Anna Franceschini, respectively in the venues of San Marco and Palazzetto Tito; moreover, they will visit the 12 ateliers of the foundation – in the sites of Carminati and SS.
 Cosma and Damiano in the Giudecca Island – meeting the artists who currently work there.

 A public event is scheduled for the night of April, 30 at Punto Croce: a private apartment animated by a strong spirit of sharing, in the value of interdisciplinarity.
 The night will begin at 18:30 and will be developed in a convivial manner, with an introduction of the artists.
 A dinner open to the public will follow, ideated and prepared for the purpose of the event by the tenants of Punto Croce.